Studio Naga

 • Price: Training is $151/month.

 Studio Naga has been operating since 2000 and is headed by Louise Rafkin, who has been training since 1984, assisted by nearly two dozen black belts.
 Instructors are qualified martial arts instructors, and many are certified elementary school teachers, and the program maintains a high instructor-to-student ratio.
-Kids ages 4–6 attend the Jungle Gym class, which uses creative martial arts movement, introduces some basic gymnastics, and includes games that promote skill development, while classes for older kids and teens focus on animal style movements, physical and verbal self-defense, and conditioning.
-Teens may attend kids, adults, or mixed-level classes, and all ages attend together on Saturdays.
-Studio Naga states that training offers benefits in physical fitness, self-defense, confidence, flexibility, mental focus, and self-expression, and that it promotes confidence, coordination, and discipline in a safe, fun, and caring environment.
+Kids ages 4–6 attend the Jungle Gym class, which uses creative martial arts movement, and teens may attend kids, adults, or mixed-level classes, with all ages 6 and up able to attend together on Saturdays.
+Studio Naga states that it promotes confidence, coordination, and discipline in a safe, fun, and caring environment, encourages each child to reach their own personal potential, and stresses leadership development and peer support, with teaching and learning to be an effective teacher described as an intrinsic part of the training tradition.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.